Power Rangers in Space: Episodes

+The Millennium Message has come to pass as Dark Specter sends the order for all villains in the universe to begin their assault on everything in sight.
+Divatox, Rita, Zedd, Astronema, and the Machine Empire overtake the Alien Rangers, Gold Ranger, Blue Senturion, Phantom Ranger, and the Space Rangers in furious battles throughout the universe and on Earth.
+Dark Specter and Darkonda destroy each other, and Astronema becomes the new Monarch of Evil, and orders the citizens of Angel Grove to hand over the Power Rangers.
+Everyone declares themself a Ranger, infuriating her; however, the real Rangers arrive and morph in front of everyone.
+Inspired by the Rangers, Bulk and Skull lead the citizens in a charge against Astronema’s army.
+Meanwhile, Andros snuck aboard the Dark Fortress in hopes of reverting Astronema to Karone and discovers Zordon held captive.
+Zordon wants his energy tube shattered to release a purifying wave that will purge the forces of evil at the cost of his life.
+Astronema attacks, but her blast accidentally ricochets off of the spiral saber, and onto her, killing her.
+Ecliptor tries killing Andros in revenge, forcing Andros to reluctantly comply with Zordon's order.
+The energy wave spreads across the universe, reducing the United Alliance of Evil to dust, while Rita, Zedd, and Divatox are turned into humans.
+While the Rangers are celebrated as heroes, Andros mourns his sister when his tears revert her to Karone.
+The Rangers and Karone then return to Earth to stay.

 Home media

 A VHS release for Power Rangers in Space contained the "Psycho Rangers" arc.

 In 2012, Shout!
 Factory announced that it had reached an exclusive distribution deal with Saban Brands for shows such as Power Rangers and Big Bad Beetleborgs.
 Power Rangers in Space was released on DVD in August 2012, as part of a Time-Life exclusive boxed set containing seasons 1–7.
 The show later became available independently of the boxed set in two volumes, the first volume consisting of first 22 episodes was released on August 5, 2014 and the second volume containing the remaining 21 episodes was released on October 7, 2014.